-Maths Invaders Online is an online learning website published by EdAlive, marketed to school and home users in Australia and some other countries, to support instruction in mental arithmetic across school years 1-10 maths curricula.
+Maths Invaders is an online learning website published by EdAlive, marketed to school and home users internationally, to support instruction in mental arithmetic across school Years 1-10 maths curricula.
 The content is split into 11 curriculum areas: counting, addition, subtraction, multiplication, division, fractions, decimals, percentages, squares and square roots, directed numbers, and powers.
-Not all areas are included within a year level while other years with larger content have two and occasionally 3 subsets of a curriculum area.
+Not all areas are included within a year level while other years with larger content have two and occasionally three subsets of a curriculum area.
 Within a year the units are ranked by difficulty.
 There are in total 118 units of work and, with an additional level each year reserved for revision (not used in this data), a grand total of 128 units or levels each mapped to the curriculum.
 In excess of 350 000 questions are behind these levels.

-Maths Invaders has four modes of usage for students, two of which employ the Automatic EdAlive Adaptive Learning system to continuously monitor individual performance to determine the range of levels sampled for the next set of 12 questions to be presented.
-Adaptive Learning is used in the “Questions Only” mode and as the vehicle for question presentation in the “Space Rescue” game embedded within Maths Invaders Online.
+Maths Invaders has four modes of usage for students, two of which employ the automatic Adaptive Learning system to continuously monitor individual performance to determine the range of levels sampled for the next set of 12 questions to be presented.
+Adaptive Learning is used in the “Questions Only” mode and as the vehicle for question presentation in the “Space Rescue” game embedded within Maths Invaders.
 The EdAlive Adaptive Learning system was launched in August 2019.

-By mid-February 2020, EdAlive had accumulated some 4 million anonymised question records from Maths Invaders Online adaptive use.
+By February 2020, EdAlive had accumulated some 4 million anonymised question records from Maths Invaders use.
 1899 users had completed at least 300 correct answers, and some had exceeded 3000, this selection covering almost 2.6 million question records.
 These data were further refined for analysis by restricting the starting maths level to school Year 4 or above, up to the highest performing students, who were in the Year 8 range.
 This reduced cohort displayed a more homogeneous response rate amenable to a pooling of data.
-These data covered 1.5 million question records, representing 1227 individuals with at least 300 correct answers completed in Maths Invaders Online adaptive mode.
+These data covered 1.5 million question records, representing 1227 individuals with at least 300 correct answers completed in Maths Invaders Adaptive Learning mode.